Skip to content

 CLI

-The esdm binary exposes five subcommands.
-This page documents every subcommand, its arguments, its flags, and the output it produces.
-The page is the canonical place to look up usage; the Getting Started chapter walks through the most common invocations in context.
+The esdm binary exposes six subcommands.
+This page is the canonical place to look up the exact invocation, flags, and behavior of each one; subcommands are listed alphabetically so the chapter behaves as a lookup surface.
+The Getting Started chapter walks through the most common invocations in context.

 Run esdm --help for the in-binary version of this overview, or esdm <subcommand> --help for a single subcommand.